nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 ## Macros

+- [Readonly](https://github.com/dtolnay/readonly) - Struct fields that are made read-only accessible to other modules.
 - [cfg-if](https://github.com/alexcrichton/cfg-if) - If/elif-like macro for Rust #[cfg] statements.
 - [Rust Embed](https://github.com/pyros2097/rust-embed) - Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
 - [Builder Pattern Derive](https://github.com/colin-kiegel/rust-derive-builder) - Rust macro to automatically implement the builder pattern for arbitrary structs.